Educational Travel: How to Get Permission and Justify the Experience to Your Local School

 - Science: Historical sites are full of science, so are ecological tours and adventures.
 Marine biology and SCUBA lessons go hand in hand.
 Visit a baboon sanctuary in Belize or tour a mine in Arizona.

-You get the idea; demonstrate that there is educational benefit to the trip for your child and demonstrate that you intend to maximize it.
+You get the idea; demonstrate that there is an educational benefit to the trip for your child and demonstrate that you intend to maximize it.
 Work with the teacher and develop a plan for your child to maintain his current work.
-When I was a child and we traveled, we took our school books with us, and we worked each day on our math and other lessons.
-It took an hour or two, at the eighth grade level, and then we had the other 10 waking hours to learn and adventure our way around the world.

 If you approach your school with a two-fold educational plan, what your child will learn, and how your child will “keep up,” you will be very likely to be met with enthusiasm and encouragement from the educational establishment.